With all the fad diets out there these days, it’s tricky for men and women to decipher what their bodies really do and don’t need.

 - Five portions of fruits and veggies will not only help your metabolism function well but it will also help your body fight off various diseases while providing you with fundamental vitamins and minerals

 - PROBIOTICS!
 These are a natural medicine.
-Sauerkraut, yogurt and kombucha are amongst some of the many sources that offer these beneficial supplements, crucial to the body’s gut.
+Sauerkraut, yogurt and kombucha are amongst some of the many sources that offer these beneficial supplements that are great for the body’s gut.

 - Protein – your body needs this.
 You cannot eliminate protein from your diet and expect to feel good.
 Meats, fish beans, eggs, nuts, etc.

-- Portion control: Regardless of how healthy you may think you’re being, it’s all about the amount of your intake.
+- Portion control: Regardless of how healthy you may think you’re being, it’s all about your intake.
 Downsizing your portions can be the biggest gateway to successfully losing those pounds.